|National Statistic||Product name||National population projections|

 More information is provided about these quality dimensions in the following sections.
 Additionally, concepts and definitions commonly used in the national population projections (NPPs) are defined.

 The Office for Statistics Regulation (OSR) assessed the NPPs, along with other population projections and estimates, for their compliance with the Code of Practice for Statistics.
-OSR published its findings in Report Number 309 and confirmed the NPPs’ reaccreditation with National Statistics status in April 2019.
+OSR published its findings in Report Number 309 in July 2015, and confirmed the NPPs’ reaccreditation with National Statistics status in April 2019.
+More recently, in May 2021 the OSR published a review of population estimates and projections produced by the Office for National Statistics (ONS) and found that the approach taken to produce projections is fit for purpose.
+In July 2021, the ONS published a response to this review which outlined its Future plans for research on population estimates and projections.

 We regularly consider what user needs are not being met by our published statistics – we identify these needs using the processes described in the Assessment of user needs and perceptions section.